yoleg/flysight2csv/README.md

 `pip install flysight2csv`

-:bulb: TIP: Consider using [pipx](https://pipxproject.github.io/pipx/) or a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid installing packages globally.
+💡 TIP: Consider using [pipx](https://pipxproject.github.io/pipx/) or a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to avoid installing packages globally.

 Once that completes, reopen your terminal and run `flysight2csv --help` to confirm it is installed correctly.

-:bulb: Additional help with `pip` is available at the [pip documentation](https://pip.pypa.io/en/stable/installation/).
+💡 Additional help with `pip` is available at the [pip documentation](https://pip.pypa.io/en/stable/installation/).

 ## Usage